No. 13 Tennessee holds on late to beat Mississippi State

 The second-seeded Volunteers (24-7) led nearly the entire game, but the Bulldogs (22-11) had an opportunity to take the lead in the final 10 seconds.
 Down 61-59, Xavian Stapleton missed a 3-pointer that would have put the Bulldogs ahead.

 Tennessee struggled to put away Mississippi State at the end, missing a slew of free throws.
-The Volunteers finished 17 for 28 from the free-throw line, but outrebounded the Bulldogs 50-33 and notched 22 defensive boards.
+The Volunteers finished 17 for 28 from the free-throw line, but outrebounded the Bulldogs 50-33, limited them to just one assist and hauled in 22 offensive boards.

 Mississippi State: The Bulldogs made a valiant effort to survive in the tournament, but fell just short at the end.
 This likely puts an end to Mississippi State’s NCAA Tournament chances, but it should be a tough out in the NIT if it participates.